The Blues & Billie Armstrong 68

 Previously in The Blues & Billie Armstrong…

 The big double doors rattled and chunked, and Marietta Washington appeared.
 She held the door open wide.
-“Mr. King, they’re ready for you.”
+“Mr. King, it’s time.”

 The day after I testified to the grand jury, the Giants took game six of the NLCS thanks to an eighth inning home run lashed over the right field wall by Juan Uribe.

 I was not charged either.
-There was doubt among medical experts that the deceased would have survived the initial blow from Billie even had I not come on the scene.
+There was doubt among the medical experts that the deceased would have survived the initial blow from Billie even if I hadn’t come on the scene.
 In the end the grand jury seemed to agree it took both of us to kill Hank Timmons.
 There was no way for the prosecution to make a winnable case out of the puzzle, and that was that.

 The End